-With open green spaces and museums and galleries galore, the city of Washington DC is one of the top ten most visited cities in the USA.
+With open green spaces and museums and galleries galore (read all about them in our guide to 50+ Incredible Washington DC Attractions!), it’s easy to see why the city of Washington DC is one of the top ten most visited cities in the USA.

 As you can imagine, being a tourist in Washington DC can come with a hefty price tag.
 As the home of politicians and diplomats, the city is also one of the most expensive cities in the US – but we’re here to give you an incredible list of over 40 Free Things to do in Washinton DC to help save you money and still see the best sights when visiting ‘The District’.